 Dogs Lick аnd and Keep Their Noses Clean

 If you pay attention, you will see your dog licking their nose after they finish a meal.
-They do this to clean the odor of their food off their nose.
+Dogs do this to clean the odor of their food off their nose.

-A Dog’s Wet and Cold Nose is a Trait that Has Been Passed Down
+A Dog’s Cold and Wet Nose is a Trait that Has Been Passed Down